-Self-Practice EXERCISE 9.1 Paraphrasing practice is always a good thing!
+Paraphrasing practice is always a good thing!
 Take a look at Jorge's "summary" above.
 Notice he is not really summarizing but rather quoting.
 While this is technically not plagiarism, it does not show any processing of the information from the original source.
 It is just copying and pasting; the end result seems very choppy, and a lot of the information can be generalized.

 For this exercise, try to rewrite Jorge's summary in your own words.
-After reviewing the paragraph, Jorge realized that he had drifted into unoriginal writing.
-Most of the paragraph was taken verbatim from a single article.
-Although Jorge had enclosed the material in quotation marks, he knew it was not an appropriate way to use the research in his paper.
+Remember to try to catch all the key terms and concepts.

 Low-carbohydrate diets may indeed be superior to other diet plans for short-term weight loss.
-In a study comparing low-carbohydrate diets and low-fat diets, Heinz (2009) found that subjects who followed a low-carbohydrate plan (30% of total calories) for four months lost, on average, about 3 kilograms more than subjects who followed a low-fat diet for the same time.
+In a study comparing low-carbohydrate diets and low-fat diets, Heinz (2009) found that subjects who followed a lowcarbohydrate plan (30% of total calories) for four months lost, on average, about 3 kilograms more than subjects who followed a low-fat diet for the same time.
 Heinz concluded that these plans yield quick results, an idea supported by a similar study conducted by Johnson and Crowe (2010).
 What remains to be seen, however, is whether this initial success can be sustained for longer periods.